cuspycode/peerpaste/README.md

 <a id="faq0900"></a>
 #### [General] How do I change the service name advertised by mDNS?

-On Android the service name is the same as the Bluetooth device name.
-So to change it, go to the Bluetooth settings and open "Rename this device" where you can choose a new name.

 The desktop application uses the hostname by default.
 But the service name can be changed by providing a command-line argument, e.g. `--name "Steve's Laptop"`.

+On Android the service name depends on whether the "Nearby devices" permission has been enabled or not.
+If enabled, the Bluetooth device name will be used.
+Otherwise the service name will be a combination of manufacturer and model name, e.g. "Sony XQ-BT52".
+Note: the "Nearby devices" permission is only used to retrieve the Bluetooth device name.
+Earlier Android API versions did not require any special permission for this, but for some reason the Android maintainers chose to restrict the feature.

 <a id="faq1000"></a>
 #### [General] How do I bind the listening port to a different IP address?